Lectures on Statistics in Theory: Prelude to Statistics in Practice: Frequentist (classical) hypothesis testing

-If H$_0$ is specified but the alternative H$_1$ is not, then only the Type I error probability $\alpha$ can be calculated, since the Type II error probability $\beta$ depends on a H$_1$.
+As noted in Section~\ref{hypotest}, if H$_0$ is specified but the alternative H$_1$ is not, then only the Type I error probability $\alpha$ can be calculated, since the Type II error probability $\beta$ depends on H$_1$.
 A test with this feature is called a test for {\em goodness-of-fit} (to H$_0$).
 (Fisher called them significance tests.
 I leave it to others, e.g., Ref.~\cite{lehmann1993}, to try to explain his seemingly pathological opposition to explicit formulation of alternative hypotheses.)
-With no alternative specified, the question ``Which g.o.f. test is best?'' is thus ill-posed.
+With no alternative specified, the question ``Which \xspace test is best?'' is thus ill-posed.
 Despite the popularity of tests with universal maps from test statistics to $\alpha$ (in particular $\chi^2$ and Kolmogorov tests), they may be ill-suited for many problems (i.e., they may have poor power ($1- \beta$) against relevant alternative H$_1$'s).

-In 1D, the difficulty of the unbinned g.o.f. test question is exemplified by the following simple example: ``Given 3 numbers (e.g. neutrino mixing angles) in $(0,1)$, are they consistent with three calls to a random number generator that is uniform on $(0,1)$ ?''
+In 1D, the difficulty of the unbinned g.o.f.\ test is exemplified by the following simple example: ``Given 3 numbers (e.g., neutrino mixing angles) in $(0,1)$, are they consistent with three calls to a random number generator that is uniform on $(0,1)$ ?''
 Have fun with that!
-For discussion of g.o.f., see my writeup~\cite{cousinsgoodness} and references therein.
+A plethora of possible tests in 1D are described in the book by D'Agostino and Stephens~\cite{dagostino} (a must-read for those wanting to invent a new test).

 As multi-D unbinned ML fits have proliferated in recent decades, there are increasing needs for multi-D unbinned g.o.f.\ tests.
-E.g., is it reasonable that 1000 events scattered in a 5D sample space have been drawn from a particular pdf (which may have parameters which were fit using an unbinned M.L. fit to those 1000 events)?
-Of course this is an ill-posed question, but we are looking for good omnibus tests.
-Then getting the null distribution of the test statistic from toy MC simulation (Section~\ref{toymc}) is typically doable, it seems.
+E.g., is it reasonable that 1000 events scattered in a 5D sample space have been drawn from a particular pdf (which may have parameters that were fit using an unbinned M.L. fit to those 1000 events)?
+Of course, this is an ill-posed question, but we are looking for good omnibus tests.
+Then getting the null distribution of the test statistic from simulation (Section~\ref{toymc}) is typically doable, it seems.
 One can follow an unbinned ML fit with a binned g.o.f.\ test such as $\chi^2$, but this brings in its own issues.
 At a loss of power but increase in transparency, one can also perform tests on 1D or 2D distributions of the marginalized densities.

-For a enlightening study, see Aslan and Zech~\cite{aslanzechdurham} (who propose an omnibus test called the energy test) and others at past PhyStat workshops.
-1D issues are well-described in the book by D'Agostino and Stephens~\cite{dagostino} (a must-read for those wanting to invent a new test).
-A useful review is by Mike Williams~\cite{williamsgoodness}.